If you wish to submit a Poultry Protein & Fat

 The recipient of the Charles Beard Research Excellence Award will be the primary researcher who conducted the recognized research project(s) and will receive round-trip transportation to and two nights lodging at the International Production & Processing Expo in Atlanta, GA.
 A cash prize of $1,500 will also be awarded.

-The award will be presented at the IPPE at either the International Poultry Scientific Forum or the Meat and Poultry Research Conference.
+The award will be presented at the IPPE at the International Poultry Scientific Forum.
 The award will be presented by Dr. Beard and the Chairman of the Foundation Research Advisory Committee (FRAC).

 U.S. Poultry & Egg Association is an all-feather organization representing the complete spectrum of today's poultry industry, with a focus on progressively serving member companies through research, education, communication, and technical assistance.
 Founded in 1947, U.S. Poultry & Egg Association is based in Tucker, GA.